An Overview of the Legal System of South Sudan

 4. The Judicial System in South Sudan

 South Sudan has dual judicial systems consisting of statutory and customary law courts.
-Both systems operate concurrently, and in a parallel manner at urban and rural levels respectively.
-The formal Courts follow the principles laid down in the statutes in their disputes resolutions while Customary Courts rule according to the customary laws of their respective ethnic groups.
+Both systems operate concurrently and in a parallel manner at urban and rural levels, respectively.
+The formal courts follow the principles laid down in the statutes in their dispute’s resolutions, while Customary Courts rule according to the customary laws of their respective ethnic groups.

 The relationship between two court systems is often unclear.
 Although customary courts are subordinate and answerable to statutory courts,[37] they are more closely linked with the executive branch than to judiciary as they are established and regulated by the Local Government Act and are administered by the local governments at the county level.
 This has undermined the capacity of the formal courts to monitor and supervise the judicial functions of the customary courts.

 The South Sudanese judiciary faces substantial challenges in delivering justice.
-Upon coming into force of the constitution, South Sudan adopted English as the official language[33] and common law as its legal system.
+Upon coming into force of the Constitution, South Sudan adopted English as the official language and common law as its legal system.[38]
 It is pertinent to note that majority of the present judges and lawyers in South Sudan were trained in Arabic language under old Sudan’s sharia based civil law system.
 They therefore lack language skills to practice in English.
-This has undermined judiciary’s ability to deliver justice.[34]
-A study by the International Commission of Jurist has also noted the lack of uniform legal practice in the country.[35]
+This has undermined the judiciary’s ability to deliver justice.[39]
+A study by the International Commission of Jurist also noted the lack of uniform legal practice in the country.[40]

 6. Court Structure

-6.1 The Supreme Court
+6.1.
+The Supreme Court

-6.2 The Court of Appeal
+6.2.
+The Court of Appeal

 The Court of Appeal is the second highest court in the country.
-It consists of President and four other justices.[50]
-There are three branches of the Courts of Appeals located in Juba, Malakal[51] and Rumbek.
-They take appeals from the high courts and their decisions can be appealed against before the Supreme Court.[52]
+It consists of the President and four other justices.[56]
+There are three branches of the Courts of Appeals located in Juba, Malakal,[57] and Rumbek, which has been equally recently transferred to Wau due to a communal conflict in the state.
+These courts take appeals from the high courts, and their decisions can be appealed against before the Supreme Court.[58]
+Their normal procedures for determinations of appeals is by penal of three justices chaired by one or two members.
+One gives his opinion followed by the second and the last justice shall concur with one of the options if they disagree.

-6.3 The High Courts
+6.3.
+The High Courts

-6.4 The County Courts
+6.4.
+The County Courts

-6.5 The Customary Courts System
+6.5.
+The Customary Courts System

-The Transitional Constitution recognizes the customary law courts, the institution and role of traditional authority.[57]
+The Transitional Constitution recognizes the customary law courts, both the institution and role of traditional authority.[63]
 The Local Government Act of 2009 formally established the customary law courts.
-These courts that are presided over by traditional chiefs and decide cases according to customs, norms, traditions and ethics of their respective communities.[58]
-As they are quick and more easily accessible than Statutory Courts, an estimate of more than 90 percent of disputes in South Sudan are handled by them.[59]
+These courts are presided over by traditional chiefs and decide cases according to customs, norms, traditions, and ethics of their respective communities.[64]
+As they are quick and more easily accessible than Statutory Courts, an estimate of more than ninety percent of disputes in South Sudan are handled by them.[65]
 According to Section 98 (2) of the Local Government Act of 2009, Customary Courts do not have jurisdiction over criminal matters except for those cases with customary interface and only after having been referred by Statutory Court.
 However, the Act does not define the criminal cases with a customary interface.
 Consequently, they hear all kinds of cases including homicide that clearly fall outside of their jurisdictions.
-The local Government Act 2009 departed greatly from Chiefs’ Courts Ordinance of 1931 which vested the customary courts with full jurisdiction over criminal matters.[60]
+The local Government Act 2009 departed greatly from Chiefs’ Courts Ordinance of 1931 which vested the customary courts with full jurisdiction over criminal matters.[66]

 Customary Courts occupy an important place within the legal system of South Sudan.
-During the North-South civil war, customary law was the primary source of social order and stability within the southern region.[61]
-Customary law reflects the traditions and the customs for which the South Sudan struggled for decades to secure.[62]
+During the North-South civil war, customary law was the primary source of social order and stability within the southern region.[67]
+Customary law reflects the traditions and the customs for which South Sudan struggled for decades to secure.[68]
 While Customary Courts play an increasingly important role in the legal system of South Sudan, their procedures and rulings are often inconsistent with basic human rights principles.
-Practices such as compensation of murder with exchange of a girl child[63] and holding relatives or members of a clan collectively responsible for a crime of individual clearly violates international human rights law.[64]
-The basis of customary law has always been to achieve reconciliation and harmony within the community; however, it often does this at the expense of women and girls.
+Practices such as compensation of murder with exchange of a girl child and holding relatives or members of a clan collectively responsible for a crime of individual clearly violates international human rights law.[69],[70] The basis of customary law has always been to achieve reconciliation and harmony within the community; however, it often does this at the expense of women and girls.
 Although the Local Government Act provides for representation of women within customary law courts, in reality, it is hard to find female chief making up the bench in the customary law courts.
 It is therefore not surprising that women are less likely to get justice in case of violation of their individual rights.
-The Local Government Act provides four levels of the customary law courts.[65]
+The Local Government Act provides four levels of the customary law courts.[71]
 “C” courts at the county level are the highest courts and receives appeals from “B” courts.
 “B” courts are at Payams level with only jurisdiction up to a maximum penalty.
 The Town Bench courts with competence of “B” courts at town level.
 Their decisions are appealed against before County Judge of the First Grade.
 The last are “A” Courts at Boma level that mainly deal with family and marital issues.

 8. Independence of the Judiciary